 Every year, we develop Priorities based on grass-roots input and expertise from our Members: the men, women, and veterans of the National Guard.
-They are the soldiers and airmen who work in the field and develop innovative solutions to the most pressing issues.
 We take those priorities and work with Congress to enhance National Guard capabilities, equipment parity, and benefits equity.

 Congress provides the National Guard with authorizations and funding to carry out its dual mission every year.
-Today, Guardsmen serving in the operational Reserve Component depend on predictable, sufficient, and stable funding.
-NGAUS's primary mission to advocate on behalf of our soldiers, airmen, and veterans is reflected in the policies and funding levels approved by Congress.
+NGAUS's primary mission to advocate on behalf of our soldiers, airmen, and veterans is reflected in the policies and funding levels approved by Congress and outline here.

 Task Forces are committees of Subject Matter Experts appointed to provide background expertise on NGAUS Priorities, Fact Sheets, and Resolutions, as well as to advise the General Conference on Resolutions.
-Working closely with NGAUS Legislative Staff, Task Forces are grouped into Army, Air, and Joint-Personnel, then further broken down by issue categories or weapon system grouping.
+Working closely with NGAUS Legislative Staff, Task Forces are grouped into Army, Air, and Joint-Personnel.

 Since 1878, NGAUS has been one of the leading voices advocating for the men and women of the National Guard.
 The voice of NGAUS and the Guard is strong because of the participation of our Members and because Guardsmen live in every Congressional district in the U.S. This is the history of our success.